-We recognise that LHAs must still satisfy all statutory requirements contained in Part 3 of the Housing Act 2004 and be expected to consult for a period of at least 10 weeks on the proposed designation.
+In accordance with the new General Approval, we recognise that LHAs must still satisfy all statutory requirements contained in Part 3 of the Housing Act 2004 and be expected to consult for a period of at least 10 weeks on the proposed designation.
 However, this devolution of control may open the door to all local authorities imposing Selective Licensing on all private rental and be used as a means of revenue generation, losing the original intentions of the scheme and the Act.

-Further, we are concerned that, with the introduction of a national PRS database under the Renters' Rights Bill, together with improved tenant rights and property standards requirements, wide-scale licensing schemes will create unnecessary duplication of regulations.
+Further, we are concerned that, with the introduction of a national PRS database under the proposed Renters' Rights Bill, together with improved tenant rights and property standards requirements, wide-scale licensing schemes will create unnecessary duplication of regulation.